-The second avenue of income we make from Youtube is through sponsorships.
-We partner with certain companies that we use and believe in to help promote their services on our channel or blog through a one-time payment or affiliate relationship.
+The second avenue of income we make from YouTube is through sponsorships.
+We partner with certain companies that we use and believe in to help promote their services on our channel or blog through a one-time payment.

-This makes up the majority of our Youtube Income today.
+This avenue makes up the majority of our YouTube income today.
 If you ever see an ad in our videos and are interested in that product or service help us out by using our special link to learn more.
 Again, this comes at no extra cost to you and goes a long way in helping us as creators.

 In 2019, Liz landed a freelance writing gig with Millionacres, a Motley Fool Company.
 It was my first branch into freelance writing.
 I found the writing opportunity by chance, the day I signed up on FlexJobs.
 It was the first post I applied to and luckily I was hired.
 Millionacres.com was all about real estate investing making it the perfect fit for my experience and knowledge in this arena.

 In 2023, that opportunity came to a close.
-Thankfully, I was able to find another writing job with a large real estate company.
-Since you’re freelance, the income can be inconsistent.
+Thankfully, I was able to find another writing job with a US News Real Estate.
+Freelance income can be high-paying but inconsistent.
 The company can let you go anytime without reason.
 But nonetheless, writing can be a fantastic way to make money while traveling.